pcccmn/EaterySystem/README.md

 A small demo of my basic understanding in 7 different techs, namely:

-ReactJS (JS)
+1. ReactJS (JS)
-Nginx,
+2. Nginx,
-Spring Boot,
+3. Spring Boot,
-ASP.NET,
+4. ASP.NET,
-Node JS Express,
+5. Node JS Express,
-MySQL,
+6. MySQL,
-Docker
+7. Docker

+## Scenario ##
+Let's say, I run an online restaurant order system.

+When customers arrive at the restaurant, they are told to scan a QR code to place their orders.

+The scanned QR code redirects them to the app.

+In the app, they can see the menu (fetched from DB), and also see what everyone else has ordered on the same table.

+## Technical Explanation ##

 The client (ReactJS) forwards it's request to the the load balancer (Nginx).